gravitational/teleport/rfd/0026-custom-approval-conditions.md

 `staging`?
 She obviously can't approve for `prod`, but granting `bob` access to `staging` is within her power.
 If so, can she *deny* the request?
 It would be strange to have someone with no explicit permissions allowing them to control access to `prod` be able to indirectly deny it.
-On the other hand, if a given user is allowed to control access to a role, it seems equally strange to have them be powerless to deny access to the role because of the presence of an unrelated role within the request.
+On the other hand, if a given user is allowed to control acces to a role, it seems equally strange to have them be powerless to deny access to the role because of the presence of an unrelated role within the request.